Mystery 5 has been solved. Select Mysteries to the left and select Mystery 5 and see the new information.

 I have been in touch of the owner of 10966.
 He resides in Virginia and purchased the aircraft as a project and brought it down from New Jersey.
 Go to the “Aircraft” page and select the photograph under 10966.
 There you will find photographs he supplied me of how it appeared when he purchased it.
 The fuselage had been out in the weather for a number of years, but most everything else had been stored inside.
 Looks like the aircraft is complete.
 What a find.
 More to follow.

-Last Thursday I received a large collection of research papers from George Copland of Duncan Oklahoma.
+Last Thursday, I received an extensive collection of research papers from George Copland of Duncan, Oklahoma.
 I spent most of the weekend digesting the material and only read through a portion of it.
-George has completed quite a bit of research on the Curtiss Wright Junior and he has entrusted me with his data.
-His research included correspondence from many of the owners of the Juniors from 50 or so years ago.
-It appears that he spent quite a bit of time at the FAA records center in Oklahoma City going through their records.
-He identified many of the aircraft and I took his research and added it to the aircraft included on serial number page of this web site.
+George has completed quite a bit of research on the Curtiss Wright Junior and entrusted me with his data.
+His study included correspondence from many of the owners of the Juniors from 50 or so years ago.
+He spent a lot of time at the FAA records center in Oklahoma City, reviewing their records.
+He identified many of the aircraft, and I took his research and added it to the aircraft included on the serial number page of this website.
 With his serial number list and what I have found, we have identified about 130 individual airplanes by registration and serial number.
-Unfortunately many of them are no longer with us.
-Click on the link to “Serial Numbers” at the left and see what we have identified.
-By looking at the color codes you will find some of what we know of their history.
-If you know of what has happened to any of the others, I would appreciate any information that you would like to share.
+Unfortunately, many of them are no longer with us.
+Click on the “Serial Numbers” link at the left and see what we have identified.
+By looking at the color codes, you will find some of what we know of their history.
+If you know what has happened to any of the others, I would appreciate any information you would like to share.

 More later about what I found in his research.

-by Jim Ladwig.
-He recognized that aircraft as being his and that it was located at the EAA fly in Rockford.
-From what he says there was a Curtiss Wright Junior forum at the fly-in.
-Although I was there, I did not know about the forum.
+By Jim Ladwig.
+He recognized that aircraft as his and was located at the EAA fly in Rockford.
+He says there was a Curtiss Wright Junior forum at the fly-in.
+Although I was there, I did not know about the meeting.
 Was there anyone else in Rockford in 1968 that has found this site?
 OK, there is one more mystery.
-To find the mysteries, look to the left and click on “Mysteries”
+To find the mysteries, look to the left and click on “Mysteries.”